esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## How can I use the SCAIE-V tool for my custom instructions?
-For a fully-contained example flow, see the [examples](examples) subdirectory.
+For a fully contained example flow, see the [examples](examples) subdirectory.

 You can build the SCAIE-V software using Maven (`cd EclipseWork/SCAIEV; ./run.sh`) or Eclipse on fairly modern versions of Java (e.g., Java 17). `SCAIEVCmd` contains the application entry point.